Category: Uncategorized

 Welcome, fellow zk-enjoyer.

-You’ve spent evenings staring at tutorials that don’t compile.
-Explanations that assume you have a PhD in algebra.
-AI-generated content that looks legit until you run the code.
+You’ve spent evenings staring at tutorials that don’t compile, explanations that assume you have a PhD in algebra, and AI-generated content that looks legit until you run the code.

 I’ve been in blockchain since 2016.
 I’ve written production zk code.
 This guide teaches polynomials the way I wish someone taught me.